How long is the mandate for Directors?

 Have any internal Committees been established by the Board of Directors?

-At its meeting of 13 April 2017, the Board of Director formed four internal Committees to provide advice and offer proposals: the Control and Risk Committee, the Compensation Committee, the Nomination Committee and the Sustainability and Scenarios Committee.
+At its meeting of 13 April 2017, the Board of Director formed four internal Committees to provide advice and offer proposals: the Control and Risk Committee, the Remuneration Committee (Compensation Committee until 15 March 2018), the Nomination Committee and the Sustainability and Scenarios Committee.

 In the exercise of their functions, the Committees have the right to access any information and Company functions necessary to perform their duties.
 They are also provided with adequate financial resources and can avail themselves of external advisers, in accordance with the terms established by the Board of Directors.
 Minutes of all Committees meetings are usually drafted by the respective secretaries.
 Board Secretary and Corporate Governance Counsel coordinates Secretaries of the Committees.